 Clinical signs: Most ATS patients begin to have symptoms by the time they are 20, but later onset is not unusual.
 Heart palpitations and/or fainting are common signs, along with weakness that occurs on waking or following rest after exertion.
 Mild background weakness is common.
-ATS can cause learning disorders, and problems in such areas as planning ahead, abstract thinking, judging whether a behaviour is appropriate and screening out sensory input.
-This can resemble the behaviour of a child with ADD.
+ATS can cause learning disorders, and problems in such areas as planning ahead, abstract thinking, judging whether a behavior is appropriate and screening out sensory input.
+This can resemble the behavior of a child with ADD.

 Potassium Levels: During attacks of ATS a patient’s potassium level may be within normal range, below normal or higher than normal.
 The potassium level may vary from attack to attack, with high potassium during one attack and low during the next one.
 Attacks may be triggered by low (or high) potassium, taking potassium supplement (in some patients), exercise, rest after exercise, sleep or other factors which vary from patient.

 Heart Arrhythmias: ATS patients have a variety of heart rhythm disturbances.
 These may include a prolonged QT interval.
 The QT interval is a measurement of the time between the start of the Q wave and the end of the T wave in the heart’s electrical cycle.
 Normal QTc interval is 0.39 sec for men and 0.44 sec for women.
 (The small “c” after QT means the measurement has been adjusted to reflect the heart rate when the EKG was taken.)
 The length of the QT interval may vary with exercise, emotion or potassium level.